dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/README.md

 2) Install Monaco and backup your Dynatrace tenant configuration before starting :
       - [Install-Ace-Configurator](/Install-Ace-Configurator)

 3) Create generic configurations in your Dynatrace environment with Monaco for :
+(monaco v1)
       - [Tag](/Tag)
       - [Naming](/Naming)
       - [Management-Zone](/Management-Zone)